Book Talk: Clive Cussler probes coal country, strikes in new book

-NEW YORK (Reuters) - Best-selling adventure author Clive Cussler, who published his first book 40 years ago, is still entertaining fans.
+NEW YORK, March 28 (Reuters) - Best-selling adventure author Clive Cussler, who published his first book 40 years ago, is still entertaining fans.
 His newest novel, “The Striker,” released this month, has already sold thousands of copies.

 “The Striker,” Cussler’s 55th book, follows detective Isaac Bell’s investigation into union strikes in early 1900s coal country.